slatedocs/slate/source/includes/_suppliers.md

 You can also find top n suppliers by passing `top` and `from` params like:
 `/api/v1/suppliers/top?top=10&from=100`

+### Filter Suppliers by department

+To filter suppliers for specific department you can pass `department_id` in queryparams. example: `/api/v1/suppliers?department_id=1`.

 ### Filter Archived Suppliers

 You can pass `archived` params with `true` or `false` to filter Archived suppliers.